 CDC Wonder provides easy-to-use, menu-driven access to the wide array of public health information resources of the Centers for Disease Control and Prevention (CDC).
 Use CDC WONDER to locate published documents on public health concerns, including reports, recommendations and guidelines, articles and statistical research data published by CDC, as well as reference materials and bibliographies on health-related topics; and query numeric datasets on CDC’s mainframe and other computers on topics such as mortality, cancer incidence, HIV and AIDS, behavioral risk factors, diabetes, natality, census data and many other topics.

-Childinfo, UNICEF’s key statistical database, includes up-to-date detailed country-specific statistical information on Child Survival and Health; Child Nutrition; Maternal Health; Water and Sanitation; Education; Child Protection; HIV/AIDS; and Immunization.
+UNICEF Data is UNICEF’s key statistical database.
+It includes up-to-date detailed country-specific statistical information on Child Mortality and Health, Child Nutrition, Maternal Health, Water and Sanitation, Education, Early Childhood Development, Child Disability, Child Protection, HIV/AIDS, and Immunization.

 Child Labour Statistics is produced by the Statistical Information and Monitoring Programme on Child Labour (SIMPOC).
 SIMPOC is a unit of the ILO International Programme on the Elimination of Child Labour (IPEC).
 SIMPOC provides technical assistance to ILO member States to generate reliable, comparable and comprehensive data on child labor in all its forms.
 The assistance includes developing and implementing child labor surveys as well as enhancing capacity in ILO member States to collect, process, disseminate and analyze data on child labor on a regular and sustainable basis.
 New techniques for investigating the more hidden forms of child labor have also been developed.
 The data and qualitative information generated by the various SIMPOC instruments form essential inputs to child labor policies and programs.